 The Facts On Wettable Powders Versus Soluble Liquid Formulations

-“The fungicidal/bacterial properties of copper oxychloride is based on copper (the active ingredient) which is slowly disolved in moisture (rain or irrigation) on the plant leaf in the presence of weak organic acids.
-As plant infections take place during rain, small amounts of copper are released on the plant surface to kill or inhibit germination of micro-organisms.
+“The fungicidal/bacterial properties of copper oxychloride are based on copper (the active ingredient), which is slowly dissolved in moisture (rain or irrigation) on the plant leaf in the presence of weak organic acids.
+As plant infections take place during storms, small amounts of copper are released on the plant surface to kill or inhibit the germination of micro-organisms.

 Copper never controls plant diseases when absorbed into the plant.
 Soluble liquid copper products have very high and quick absorption by the plant.”

 To sum up